robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 - Make mistakes faster & with greater confidence 🎢

-^I don’t have to come up with class prefixes.
+^Plus, I don’t have to come up with class prefixes.

+^Objective-C has some benefits too.

 ---